Turn Insights into Action | Overview

 1. Get a general sense of the strengths and opportunities for your groups.

 • Explore the category level scores.
-Which topics did employees' rate higher/lower?
+Which topics did employees rate higher/lower?

 • Dig in a little further.
 Which items were rated most favorably/least favorably?